Book cover. Title. Burb.

 Since your cover is the first hurdle readers cross when choosing their next book, it’s important your cover screams, “This is your target genre!”
-Competition is fierce, and you can’t survive with second-rate covers, weird titles, and poor blurbs.
+Competition is fierce if you want to write for a living, and you can’t survive with second-rate covers, weird titles, and poor blurbs.

 I’ll give you an example of a bad book title.
 Don’t worry, it’s mine.

 I named my first novel Storberry.
 Can you guess the genre?
 Neither can I. Storberry doesn’t tell potential readers they’re about to read a vampire horror novel.
 My name isn’t Stephen King, and I can’t name my novels “The Shining” or “Tommyknockers” and expect readers to figure out the genre.

 Storberry has a so-so cover and a decent blurb.
 Neither are good enough to overcome the horrible title.
 Unless you’re a household name, you need to nail the cover, title, and blurb to experience success as an author.